 - Add a bike to your account by following these instructions and ensure that you include the bike's weight.
 If you don't create and select a bike for your activity, a default road bike weight of 9kg, or 20 lbs, will be used.

 - Enter your personal weight in your profile settings.
 It's helpful to enter your weight including your cycling clothes, shoes, and water bottles.

-- Lastly, Strava will need trusted elevation data for your activity from either a device with a built-in barometric altimeter or automatically calculated from Strava's elevation basemap.
+- Lastly, Strava will need trusted elevation data for your activity from a device with a built-in barometric altimeter or automatically calculated from Strava's elevation basemap.

-Average Power Calculations:
+Average Power Calculations

-Average power gives your average power amount during the ride, expressed in Watts (a measure of how much energy you are placing into the pedals.)
+Average power gives your average power amount during the ride, expressed in watts (a measure of how much energy you are placing into the pedals.)
 This is inclusive of the entire ride, and Strava includes zeros (coasting).
-Average power is most accurately measured by a power meter, though if you don't have a power we give a rough approximation through our power estimator.
+Average power is most accurately measured by a power meter, though if you don't have a power meter we give a rough approximation through our power estimator.

 Be sure to check out our power analysis features.